juliendoutre/gogtfobins/README.md

 gogtfobins list --function reverse-shell
 # Print possible exploits for the docker binary as JSON.
 gogtfobins describe docker --format json
+# Get a reverse-shell using the docker binary.
+gogtfobins exploit docker reverse-shell
 ```

 ## Development